-Changing from a traditional in-person branch bank to a digital one can seem like a daunting step.
+Changing from a traditional in-person branch bank (brick and mortar banks) to a digital one can seem like a daunting step.
 So, how can you be sure the bank you choose is the right one for you and your needs?

 This article will walk you through what both Ally Bank and Simple Bank have to offer.
 So, you can get a better idea of which one suits you best.
 Let’s get started!

 Ally Bank vs Simple Bank: Find the Best Bank for Your Banking Needs

 Ally Bank started business nearly 100 years go, helping auto dealers maintain their inventories and finances.
 Since then, Ally has provided car insurance and now offers banking services.